wadpac/GGIR/README.md

 The term ***raw*** refers to data being expressed in m/s<sup>2</sup> or gravitational acceleration, as opposed to the previous generation accelerometers which stored data in brand-specific units.
+Recently, GGIR has expanded the functionality to also provide support for analysing these brand-specific units (usually referred to as activity counts) derived from older devices.

 Although GGIR is mainly designed to be applied over ***multi-day recordings***, it can also be used on shorter recordings with only a few hours of data, yet most of the functionalities available in the package are only applied when the recordings last several days.

 The signal processing pipeline includes automatic calibration, detection of sustained abnormally high values, detection of non-wear, and